Vocabulary English as a Second Language Writing Grammar Listening Podcasts Academic Writing and More!

 This is flan.
 It's Spanish, and it's delicious.
 It's one of my favorite desserts.

 Now make up your own sentences.
-Fill in the parts of the chart that are empty.
+In the chart below, fill in the parts of the chart that are empty.
 Use the correct demonstrative pronoun (this, these) and the correct verb (is, are) for each food.

 apple pie french fries burritos pizza